 Instructions

-- Make a well in the center and add to it the sugar, oil, and water.
+- Make dough.
+In a large bowl, whisk together the all-purpose flour, active dry yeast, and salt.
+Make a well in the center and add the granulated sugar, oil, and warm water.
+Stir until a dough forms.

-- Knead the dough on a floured surface for about 10 minutes until smooth and elastic.
-Feed it more flour as needed to get it no longer sticky.
-You may need to add up to another cup of flour.
+- Knead.
+Turn the dough out onto a floured surface and knead for about 10 minutes, until smooth and elastic.
+Add additional flour as needed until the dough is no longer sticky.

-- Bake in the oven at 400 degrees F for 15 minutes or until golden brown on top.
+- Bake.
+Preheat the oven to 400°F. Bake for about 15 minutes, until golden brown on top.

-- Brush top with a vegan butter spread or olive oil immediately after removing from oven.
+- Finish.
+Brush the tops with vegan butter or olive oil immediately after baking.

 Notes

-- For vegan sesame buns, brush with a vegan egg wash and sprinkle with sesame seeds before baking.
+- Topping option.
+For sesame rolls, brush with a vegan egg wash and sprinkle with sesame seeds before baking.

 Comments